Matthes-Kdr/pixel-ruler/README.md

   - To update this scale: Press 'F5'-Key again and draw a new line as reference.
   - To reset (remove) this scale: Press 'F5'-Key again and just click on the window.

+- Display a label with display of all further drawned lines
+  - Press **'L'-Key** to toggle this mode on / off.
+  - When this mode is on, a label will be displays the distance of the last drawned line after releasing the mouse button
+  - The value is round to 1 decimal digit
+  - If a scale-reference has been provided, the label will displays the converted value instead of the value for pixels and the name of the unit will appears as well on the canvas
+    - if no unit was provided, the default string is "user_defined_value".
+To prevent displaying this long unit, you can provide an own unit and just enter a single space when entering the scale reference.

 - Clear window from all lines
    - Press **'esc'-Key** to delete all lines on the canvas.
    - a set scale reference will not be removed thereby.